scality/RestBlockDriver/README.md

 contents of the file /proc/partitions will show you the updated size of the volume.

-Note that the humand readable size format of the extend command follows the same rules as that of the create command.
+Note that the human readable size format of the extend command follows the same rules as that of the create command.

 Destruction of an existing volume